smadeira/mp-wordpress-plugin/README.md

 Examples are given on the configuration page and some of the data will come from your MP installation.

+<b>NOTE:</b> There is a bug regarding the first time you enter the credentials.
+Because they are new, they won't exist and PHP may give you some errors.
+You can ignore the errors,
+enter your data and save.
+It will work.
+Subsequent visits to the configuration page should be fine because the options will be found in the database.

 ### Create a Page
 You will need a page or place on an existing page to embed your shortcode.
 Where you put it is up to you.
 To use this example you can use shortcode [mpapi_group_list] to see the table of groups.